mnemnion/obelizmo/README.md

 }
 ```
 Foreground, background, and underline colors, are kept on separate stacks, and will restart automatically at the end of any given marked region.
 You can keep the `xprint` around for later, and provide a fresh `MarkedString` with `xprint.newText(&marked_string)`.

+It is also possible to drop some amount of the marked text.
+The `XtermLinePrinter` will properly track styles, so that, for instance, if printing picks up in the middle of a red italic foreground section, without printing the beginning, that text will be italic and red.
+This may be done with `try x_print.seek(n)`, where `n` is greater than the currently printed text (this number is `x_print.cursor`) and less than the length of the marked string.
+Alternately, text up to the next newline can be dropped with `x_print.drop`, or any number of lines with `x_print.dropN`.
+It is not required that the indicated number of lines still exist to be printed, however, `xprint.next` must be called at least one more time to guarantee that any applied `Color` styles are properly ended.

+And what is a `Color`, you might fairly ask?

+## The `colors` module

+Obelizmo includes a standalone module, "colors", which primarily features `Color`, a union which allows the full proliferation of SGR-compatible text attributes to be created and wielded in an `obelizmo`-friendly manner.
+The preferred way to use this module is via the included builder functions, as documented in the container doc comment at `src/color_marks`.

+Though provided for independent use, on the premise that this might be useful, the `colors` module is fully `usingnamespace`-included in the `obelizmo` module, such that any declaration in `colors` may be used directly.

+## Fin

 That's Obeli⚡️mo.
 Mark a string, print it.